-Here’s a bonus roundup of this week’s national media coverage.
+Here’s a roundup of what the media are saying about the Eagles this week.
 Read more »

-Here’s a roundup of what the national media have been saying about the Eagles this past week.
-Read more »
+Here’s a roundup of what the national media are saying about the Eagles this week.

 Read more »